 Tip 8 - Disable as Many Notifications as Possible

 For those that are not used quite often, you don't need set the phone to display notifications all the time.
 Head to Settings > Notification Center, scroll down to Include and Do Not Include, tap a given category (Phone, Messages, Reminders) or app (Facebook, Twitter, etc.), and choose as few notifications as possible.
 The fewer apps you enable, the more battery you will save.
 Also, you don't need to bother by the unceasing alerts sounds.

 The tips mentioned in the above are just some small actions you can do, which may forge a huge leap in extending the battery life of your iPhone device.
 Apart from those actions, you can still do many other things to save more battery, such as keep an external battery at your hand, so as to make sure that your iPhone won't power off due to battery drainage.
 Also, you should charge your iPhone device until your it is down to 20% (or even less!) since the battery remembers the point in its drain at which you recharge it and starts to treat that as its limit.
 Generally speaking, make sure to manually control your iPhone device rather than automatically in using your iPhone.
 As long as you bear these small tips in your mind, I'm sure your iPhone's battery life will be improved to a large extent!

 Words in The End:

 The tips mentioned in the above can contribute to better battery usage, and the software introduce in the below can allow you to have a thoroughly nice experience of your iPhone.
-With this Coolmuster iOS to Computer Transfer (Windows/Mac), you can easily back up files from your iPhone to computer in case of sudden data losses!
+With this Coolmuster iOS Assistant (Windows/Mac), you can easily back up files from your iPhone to computer in case of sudden data losses!
 Also, this software enables you to freely edit, export, modify, delete and manage any files directly on the computer!
 More importantly, it is fully compatible with all generations of iOS devices!